tpalko/dbup-downtown/README.md

 }
 ```

-The following are command templates for common operations in Sqlite3.
+The following are command templates for common operations. (syntax seen here is for Sqlite3)

 **Add column**